chaoshangcs/chaoshangcs.github.io/_pages/about.md

 * Program Committee Member of CIKM 2019.
 * Program Committee Member of ECML-PKDD 2019.
 * Program Committee Member of IJCAI 2019.
+* Reviewer of ACL Rolling Review.
 * Reviewer of IEEE Transactions on Neural Networks and Learning Systems (TNNLS).
+* Reviewer of Transactions on Audio, Speech, and Language Processing.
-* Reviewer of Artificial Intelligence Review
+* Reviewer of Artificial Intelligence Review.
 * Reviewer of Journal of Artificial Intelligence Research (JAIR).
 * Reviewer of Journal of Chemical Information and Modeling (JCIM).
 * Reviewer of IEEE/ACM Transactions on Computational Biology and Bioinformatics (TCBB).